Emergency Financial Assistance (EFA)

 - Emergency Financial Assistance (EFA).

 EFA can be used during the ADAP eligibility determination period.
-Initial medications purchased for this use are not subject to the $800/client/year cap.
+Initial medications purchased for this use are not subject to the $800/client/calendar year cap.

 EFA can be used to reimburse dispensing fees associated with purchased medications.
-Dispensing fees are not subject to the $800/client/year cap.
+Dispensing fees are not subject to the $800/client/calendar year cap.

-EFA is an allowable support service with an $800/year/client cap.
+EFA is an allowable support service with an $800/client/calendar year cap.

 - The agency must set priorities, delineate and monitor what part of the overall allocation for emergency assistance is obligated for each subcategory.
 Careful monitoring of expenditures within a subcategory of "emergency assistance" is necessary to assure that planned amounts for specific services are being implemented, and to determine when reallocations may be necessary.